jack-bartlett/Note-Taker-Express.js/README.md

 Note-Taker

 ## Description
-Allows you to create, save and delete notes on the fly
+Allows you to create, save and delete notes on the fly.
+When the title and body inputs are filled, the save button appears in the top right, click to save when ready.
+Saved notes are stored on left panel.

 ## Installation
-Follow the URL link
+Install node

 ## Usage
 Click the + symbol to add a new note.
 Click the Save (floppy disk) symbol to save notes.
 Click the trash can symbol to delete notes.